Film Editors Turn to JetStor

 The innovative work examines the adverse health effects on residents in Northern Alberta who live downstream of the Athabasca Tar Sands, the world’s largest oil-development project.
 The extraction is Canada’s largest producer of greenhouse gases, accounting for almost one percent of all greenhouse gases in the world.

-THE CHALLENGE As an independent filmmaker, Lawrence’s challenge was making a documentary with the scope and social importance of “Crude Sacrifice” on a very limited budget.
+As an independent filmmaker, Lawrence ’s challenge was making a documentary with the scope and social importance of “Crude Sacrifice” on a very limited budget.
 Lacking any support from governmental agencies, environment organizations, or businesses, Lawrence economized by shooting the documentary in super 16mm film.

 To ensure the highest resolution for screenings and DVD distribution, he needed to digitize all raw footage into uncompressed 10-bit, 1080p RGB video.
 Without the resources for a Fibre Channel switch and secondary storage systems to back up his digital files, he required primary storage that is affordable and very reliable.
 He also needed terabytes of capacity to store 24 hours of high-resolution footage and extraordinary performance to stream multiple video feeds for editing.